GCP Authentication in Prowler¶

 Note

 The credentials must belong to a user or service account with the necessary permissions.
-To ensure full access, assign the roles/viewer IAM role to the identity being used.
+To ensure full access, assign the roles/reader IAM role to the identity being used.

 Note